dicebear/dicebear/apps/docs/pages/guides/how-dicebear-tags-variants/index.md

 description: >
-  How DiceBear assigns variant tags to its own styles: the animation tags that ship today, and the planned standard set for the character styles covering mood, hair length, hair style, headwear, facial hair, eyewear, and accessory.
+  How DiceBear assigns variant tags to its own styles: the animation tags that ship today, and the planned standard set for the character styles covering mood, hair length, headwear, facial hair, eyewear, and accessory.
 ---

 # How DiceBear tags variants